Frequently Asked Questions, Per Diem

 What if a city is not listed on the CONUS Per Diem website?

 If a city is not listed, check to ensure that the county within which it is located is also not listed.
 Visit the National Association of Counties website at explorer.naco.org to determine the county a destination is located in.
 If the city is not listed, but the county is, then the per diem rate is the rate for that entire county.
-If the city and the county are not listed, then that area receives the standard CONUS location rate, which in FY19 is $94 for lodging and $55 for meals and incidental expenses.
+If the city and the county are not listed, then that area receives the standard CONUS location rate.

 Can hotels refuse to honor the per diem rate to federal government employees and federal government contractors?